pmorrell/BarleyLandraces/Datasets/README.md

 Samples_latlong.txt ==> Latitude/Longitude coordinates for all the 803 landraces used in this project

 GeneticMap_iSelect_9k.txt ==> Genetic map for all SNPs in the 9k iSelect platform
+    5 July 2017 - converted this file to UNIX line endings with:

 Private_allele_ALLpops.txt ==> A list of the private SNPs at each wild population, and the allele that was private at each SNP.
 This table was not include in the paper